berak/uniform-lbp/readme.md

     fisher            14400    349    141    0.712  406.520

-for those, who stayed until until the end, here's a bonus track ;) retina / parvo preprocessing !!
+for those, who stayed until the end, here's a bonus track ;) retina / parvo preprocessing !!

     --------------------------------------------------------------